Edwards takes treasurer to court over blocked fund transfer

 BATON ROUGE, La.
-(AP) – Gov. John Bel Edwards is suing Louisiana’s state treasurer for blocking a $25 million fund transfer the governor and lawmakers earmarked for state operating expenses.
+(KTAL/KMSS) – Gov. John Bel Edwards is suing Louisiana’s state treasurer for blocking a $25 million fund transfer the governor and lawmakers earmarked for state operating expenses.

 The Democratic governor is asking a judge to declare Republican state Treasurer John Schroder’s actions illegal.